culshaw/Carto/README.markdown

-# Maps // working name
+# Carto

-Maps is intending to put a wrapper above certain javascript map providers in order to make it simpler to create applications with their API's
+Carto is a wrapper that sits on top of certain javascript map providers in order to make it simpler to create applications with their API's

 *It’s a work in progress (e.g. beta), so please be kind and contribute!
 Patches are welcome, but aren't guaranteed to make it in.*

 ## Usage

-There is no usage, proposed usage as follows:
+Very alpha usage as follows:

 ```
-map.new({
-	'pins': ['London', 'Paris', 'Singapore'], // Arguments will take string and attempt to reverse geocode (if available) or take an object containing lat/lng
-	'polylines': [
-		{from: 'London', to: 'Cambridge', color: '#BADA55', width: '2px'}
-	],
+Carto.init(
-	'directions': {
+	{
-		from: 'London',
-		to: 'Nottingham',
-		via: [
-			'Leicester',
-			'Loughborough'
-		]
+		center: 'London, UK', // Map center
+		markers: ['London, UK', 'Paris'], // Pins
+		el: '#main' // Target element
 	}
-});
+);
 ```

 ## Contributing